wawrzyniecsuleja-alt/AI-Programming-Course-JSystem-03-2026/materials/references/jsystems-program-ai-od-pomyslu-do-mvp.md

 ---

 ## How to use this in NBP plan

-- Keep macro-structure aligned to these 5 days.
+- Keep macro-structure aligned to these 5 days and modules above.
-- Apply Lucas constraints:
+- Apply tool constraints:
-  - Codex-first
+  - **Primary tools:** Codex CLI + Codex Desktop (main demo path throughout the course)
-  - short Claude and IntelliJ comparison
+  - **Secondary/comparison:** Claude Code CLI + Claude Desktop, IntelliJ Junie/AI Assistant
-  - no OpenCode/Goose/Cursor/Zed core path
+  - **Skip entirely:** Cursor, Zed, OpenCode, Goose, Aider (do not include in demos or exercises)
+  - WezTerm as the primary terminal environment
-  - explain cloud-max capabilities + on-prem local-model adaptation.
+  - Explain cloud-max capabilities + on-prem local-model adaptation where relevant.

-## Note
-This file is a reference baseline, not a strict script.
-Day scripts must preserve core thematic alignment while adapting tools and depth to NBP requirements.
+- Day scripts must preserve core thematic alignment (modules, goals, SDLC flow) while adapting tools and depth to NBP requirements.
+- This file is the authoritative course description baseline.
+Do not abbreviate it.